texora/test-coverage-reporter/README.md

 # Test Coverage Reporter

-A github action that generates a comprehensive unit test coverage, including optional coverage diff with the branch the PR will merge into.
+A github action that generates a comprehensive unit test coverage report, including optional diff with the branch the PR will merge into.

 ![Screenshot](./screenshot_light.png)